astropy/astropy/docs/units/equivalencies.rst

   >>> u.nm.to(u.Hz, [1000, 2000])
   UnitsException: 'nm' (length) and 'Hz' (frequency) are not convertible

-However, when passing the result of `~astropy.units.equivalencies.spectral` as the third argument to the `~astropy.units.core.UnitBase.to` method, wavelength, frequency and energy can be converted.
+As mentioned above with parallax units, we simply pass the proper conversion function (in this case `~astropy.units.equivalencies.spectral`) as the third argument to the `~astropy.units.core.UnitBase.to` method and wavelength, frequency and energy can be converted.

   >>> u.nm.to(u.Hz, [1000, 2000], equivalencies=u.spectral())
   array([  2.99792458e+14,   1.49896229e+14])